 Cash includes cash on hand and with banks.
-Cash equivalents are short-term investments made for varying periods of up to 3 months depending on the immediate cash requirements of the Parent Company that are readily convertible to a known amount of cash and subject to an insignificant risk of changes in value.
+Cash equivalents are short-term investments made for varying periods of up to 3 months or less depending on the immediate cash requirements of the Group that are readily convertible to a known amount of cash and subject to an insignificant risk of changes in value.